WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 ## Variable means the value can change

-- When we are writing code, we use variables becuase often time the values we assign will change.
+- When we are writing code, we use variables because oftentime the values we assign will change.
 Hence the term variable!!

 - Because we know these values will change, we cannot directly address the actual values of the variables when performing math operations.